-A political economy of national oil companies and late industrialisation: the case of PETRONAS and supplier development in Malaysia
+A political economy of national oil companies and late industrialisation: the case of supplier development in Malaysia

 Paper short abstract:

-This paper examines the role of a state-owned oil company in developing local supplier firms, focusing on the case of PETRONAS in Malaysia.
-Drawing on fieldwork, it shows how PETRONAS's commercial and developmental missions have simultaneously nurtured and disciplined successful supplier firms.
+This paper examines the role of a state-owned oil company in developing local supplier firms, focusing on the case of Malaysia's Petronas.
+Drawing on fieldwork, it shows how Petronas's commercial and developmental missions have simultaneously nurtured and disciplined successful supplier firms.

 Paper long abstract: